Tribute to Kevin Wiebe

 Tribute to Kevin Wiebe co founder, curler, family man and friend.

 In 2001, Kevin Wiebe and Eric Dawson put the time and energy to make a dream of curling outdoors in Winnipeg, Manitoba, Canada a reality.
 It took hard work, creativity and gumption to make it happen and it did.
 In 2020 Kevin Wiebe passed away leaving a legacy in the community.
 He impacted everyone he interacted with from his family, his professional sales career, to the curling community and his friends.
 This page is a tribute to the person Kevin was.
-On February 7, 2021, the Ironman organization recognized the hard work and person Kevin was.
+On February 7, 2021, the Ironman Outdoor Curling organization recognized the hard work and person Kevin was.
 The following are some of the moments from that day and the speeches given in Kevin’s name.
-Thanks to Kristen, Kevin’s wife and love, we also helped raised funds for Hope worldwide Canada Summer Max Day camp for the first time as well at the Heart and Stroke Foundation.
-During a world wide pandemic we were unable to have organized curling so instead we had exhibition ice, one of Canada’s largest croickul and fundraising.
+Thanks to Kristen, Kevin’s wife and love, we also helped raised funds for HOPE worldwide Canada Summer Max Day camp for the first time as well at the Heart & Stroke Foundation.
+During a world wide pandemic we were unable to have organized curling so instead we had exhibition ice, one of Canada’s largest crokicurl and fundraising.
 Manitoba’s are know for their volunteer spirit and generosity to help their fellow neighbours.

 “Kevin Wiebe’s Team”